SZ-Jasper/SELEC/README.md

 `streamlit run selec.py`

-This should bring up a series of URLS on the terminal, which can be copy and pasted into a web browser.
+This will return series of URLS on the terminal, which can be copy and pasted into a web browser.

 Upon entering the SELEC interface, there will be a side bar with a series of dropdown menus representing the various battery parameters the user can specify.
 Click on the desired parameters, and click the calculate button to start the predictive calculations.

-After finishing the calculations, the following plots will appear on the GUI, all with respect to cycle number:
+After finishing calculations, the following plots will appear on the GUI, all with respect to cycle number:
 * Charge capacity
 * Discharge capcity
+* Charge energy
+* Discharge energy
 * Coulombic efficiency
 * Energy efficiency
-* Charge energy
-* Discharge energy

 The user can interact with these plots by: